Revolution-Game-Creation-Group/200wordrpg.github.io/index.md

 <a href="https://docs.google.com/forms/d/e/1FAIpQLSfsSSLAC2-xr85fAtRD0ok-s46LeVMtw8sR6qm5QKwGDakhBQ/viewform?usp=sf_link" target="_blank"><strong><u>Link to Reader Submission Form</u></strong></a>

-### Application for Judges is closed.
-We will announce the Judges soon!

 ### Donate a Prize:
 We hope to offer prizes donated by the community.
 Digital prizes are prefereble (Game PDFs, Design tools, etc).